ampproject/amphtml/extensions/amp-script/amp-script.md

 Include the script hash in a `meta[name=amp-script-src]` element in the document head.
 Here are a few ways to build the hash:

-1. If you omit the `<meta>` tag, AMP will output a console error containing the expected hash string.
+- If you omit the `<meta>` tag, AMP will output a console error containing the expected hash string.
 You can copy this to create the appropriate `<meta>` tag.
-1. The [AMP Optimizer node module](https://www.npmjs.com/package/@ampproject/toolbox-optimizer) generates this hash and inserts the `<meta>` tag automatically.
+- The [AMP Optimizer node module](https://www.npmjs.com/package/@ampproject/toolbox-optimizer) generates this hash and inserts the `<meta>` tag automatically.
-1. Build it yourself, using the following steps:
+- Build it yourself, using the following steps:

-   a.
-Compute the SHA384 hash sum of the script's contents.
+  1. Compute the SHA384 hash sum of the script's contents.
 This sum should be expressed in hexadecimal.
-   a. base64url-encode the result.
+  1.  base64url-encode the result.
-   a.
-Prefix that with `sha384-`.
+  1. Prefix that with `sha384-`.

 Here's you might build the hash in node.js: